 Alice Zilberberg is an internationally acclaimed, award-winning artist, recognized by curators, collectors, and art patrons across the globe.
 Born in Tallinn, Estonia, and raised in Israel, she currently resides in Toronto, Canada.
 A graduate of Ryerson University’s Photography program, she began her artistic practice by painting: a verve which remains very much present in her digital works.
-The winner of numerous prestigious competitions, her accolades include 1st place in The World Monochrome awards, ranking as one of Magenta Foundation’s best photographers in Canada, and several of the International Photography awards.
+The winner of numerous prestigious competitions, her accolades include 1st place in the International Photography Awards in the wildlife category, 1st place in The World Monochrome awards in Photo-manipulation, and ranking as one of Magenta Foundation’s best photographers in Canada.

 In 2013, she was the youngest artist to date to participate in the Waddington’s Art Auction.
 Her work has been displayed in galleries across North America, Europe, and Asia; she has been interviewed and featured in publications and platforms such as MTV, Breakfast Television, PHOTO+ Magazine Korea, and PhotoEd Magazine.